Last Updated: August 26, 2022

 We think it's pretty understandable that traffic engineers have resisted this movement sometimes; after all, they were educated to engineer big wide roads.
-Providing comfortable biking and walking was an after-thought, if considered at all.
+Providing comfortable biking and walking was an after-thought in their education, if considered at all.
 But slowly we find that thinking is evolving, even in their professional circle.

 Complete streets is a much richer concept than just adding sidewalks and bike lanes in a systematic and thoughtful way throughout the street network, though.
 It includes also designing for a vehicular speed that is desirable and attainable.